cyasmani/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+- The DOM stands for document object model.
+It displays the html elements of a webpage in a treelike structure.

 2. What is an event?

+-An event is an action that happens when a certain requirement is met.

 3. What is an event listener?

+- An event listener is something that waits for the action to happen.

 4. Why would we convert a NodeList into an Array?

+-You want to convert a node list into an array if you want to use any high order functions.

 5. What is a component?

+-A component is a reusable piece of code.
+Usually a function.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.